 Teaching your baby/toddler to sleep requires so much patience, an understanding husband, and huge discipline.
 I remember putting a sign above our second baby’s room saying PERSISTENCE: The art of repeating the same thing over and over and over again”

-Nevada is now 7yrs, Edison 6yrs, Presley 4yrs and Evita is nearly 1 and yes they all sleep around 1-4pm during school holidays and on weekends.
+Nevada is now 9yrs, Edison 7yrs, Presley 5yrs and Evita is 2 and yes they all sleep around 1-4pm during school holidays and on weekends.

 No baby is perfect.
 I cry easily about 6 times in the first 3 months from the tiredness, or the overwhelming emotions or just life with a new member.
 Its full-on.
 I find at some stage a child or young toddler will fight this sleep time.
 It’s teaching them when its time to wake and rest.